shaik1002/biggitlabbomb/doc/administration/geo/setup/database.md

    This command also takes a number of additional options.
 You can use `--help` to list them all, but here are some tips:

-   - If your primary site has a single node, use the primary node host as the `--host` parameter.
-   - If your primary site is using an external PostgreSQL database, you need to adjust the `--host` parameter:
-      - For PgBouncer setups, target the actual PostgreSQL database host directly, not the PgBouncer address.
-      - For Patroni configurations, target the current Patroni leader host.
-      - When using a load balancer (for example, HAProxy), if the load balancer is configured to always route to the Patroni leader, you can target the load balancer's
-        If not, you must target the actual database host.
-      - For setups with a dedicated PostgreSQL node, target the dedicated database host directly.
-   - Change the `--slot-name` to the name of the replication slot to be used on the **primary** database.
-The script attempts to create the replication slot automatically if it does not exist.
    - If PostgreSQL is listening on a non-standard port, add `--port=`.
    - If your database is too large to be transferred in 30 minutes, you need to increase the timeout.
 For example, use `--backup-timeout=3600` if you expect the